Libhinny/Libhinny/README.md

 # 👋 Hello, welcome to my Github profile!
-#### My name is Libhinny and i'm a student of science and technology
+#### My name is Libhinny and I'm a student of Science and Technology

 <div>
 <a href="https://github.com/Libhinny">